Magnanimous Gift from the Polsky Family Creates a Urologic Cancer Institute to Transform How Urologic Cancers are Treated in Chicago and Worldwide

-Northwestern Medicine received a $10 million gift to fund the creation of a new multidisciplinary institute dedicated to treating urologic cancers, including prostate, bladder, kidney and testicular cancers.
-The Polsky Urologic Cancer Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital (Polsky Urologic Cancer Institute) was made possible by the philanthropy of longtime friends to Northwestern Medicine, clean energy entrepreneur Michael Polsky, founder & CEO of Invenergy, and Tanya Polsky, philanthropist and former finance executive, and their children.
+Northwestern Medicine has created a new multidisciplinary institute dedicated to treating urologic cancers, including prostate, bladder, kidney and testicular cancers.
+The Polsky Urologic Cancer Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital (Polsky Urologic Cancer Institute) was made possible by the philanthropy of longtime friends to Northwestern Medicine, Michael and Tanya Polsky and their children.

 The Polsky Urologic Cancer Institute will expand its current location in Northwestern Memorial Hospital’s Galter Pavilion, providing patients with streamlined access to specialized treatment, new technologies and one-of-a-kind support programs.
-The institute brings together a multidisciplinary team of renowned physicians and scientists to leverage their expertise-driving breakthroughs in treatment and acceleration of new discoveries.
-Patients now have access to some of the country’s leading urologic cancer specialists and a wide range of services in one central location.
+The Institute brings together a multidisciplinary team of renowned physicians and scientists to leverage their expertise-driving breakthroughs in treatment and accelerating new discoveries.
+Patients now have access to some of the country’s leading urologic cancer specialists and a wide range of services—in one central location.

 To learn more, contact Dave Sack at firstname.lastname@example.org.